Personal tools

 Baseball and Softball teams at my school have a snack bar they sell stuff out of at games.
 Are they limited in what they can sell at games?

 Yes.
 This is considered a fundraiser outside of school hours and must follow the 50% healthy fundraising rule.
+All beverages sold on campus during or after hours must be a Pepsi product due to the exclusive beverage contract.

 Our elementary school stopped selling sodas and sweet snacks.
 But we did understand that selling pickles after lunch was okay.
 Is this true?